 Qualifications and training for vessel traffic service operators

-- You must hold a V-103 certificate that is appropriate to the functions of the VTSO and is issued by a vessel traffic services (VTS) training organisation that is accredited by AMSA in accordance with Marine Order 64 (Vessel Traffic Services)
+- They hold a V-103 Certificate that is appropriate to the functions of the VTS Operator and is issued by a VTS training organisation that is accredited by AMSA in accordance with Marine Order 64 (Vessel traffic services) 2013; and

-- Have satisfactorily completed on the job training* at the VTS Centre at which you will be employed.
+- Have satisfactorily completed On-the-Job Training* (OJT) at the VTS Centre at which the person is employed.

-- Operate under the supervision of a VTS operator who holds a V-103 Certificate issued by a VTS training organisation we have accredited in accordance with Marine Order 64 (Vessel Traffic Services).
+- The VTS Operator in training operates under the supervision of a VTS Operator who holds a V-103 Certificate issued by a VTS training organisation that is accredited by AMSA in accordance with Marine Order 64 (Vessel traffic services) 2013.

-* Note: on the job training occurs at the VTS centre at which you are employed.
+* Note: On-the-Job Training is training and familiarisation at the VTS Centre at which the person is employed.
 It includes training on the particular types of service provided by the VTS centre, the facilities and equipment used as well as the local geography and appropriate port regulations and procedures.
-Assessment of on the job training should be carried out by a person/s appropriately qualified and experienced holding a Certificate IV in training and assessment or an IALA V-103/4 VTS on the job training instructor certificate.
+Assessment of OJT should be carried out by a person/s appropriately qualified and experienced holding a Certificate IV in Training and Assessment or an IALA V-103/4 VTS On-the-Job Training Instructor certificate.